SungwookLE/udacity_extended_kf/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project

 > Author: SungwookLE
  DATE: '21.9/14
  Comment: Radar+Lidar Sensor Fusion Project on Udacity(Self-Driving Car Engineer Nanodegree Program)

 In this project you will utilize a kalman filter to estimate the state of a moving object(`pedestrian`) of interest with noisy **lidar and radar** measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.

+**Assumption**: Single and Same Target Information would be continuously received

 ---